 This paper studies the optimal design of a platform to incentivize its users to collectively acquire costly information about the quality of a product (or a service, an investment opportunity, etc.).
-A constant flow of users arrive in continuous time.
+Users arrive in discrete time.
 Each user observes information disclosed by the platform and may acquire a costly private signal about the product quality before making his purchase decision.
-The platform receives users’ feedback about the product quality according to a Poisson process.
-It is shown that if the platform learns about the product quality through negative feedback, it is optimal for the platform to release no information early on to induce user exploration, and publish a list of potentially good products at a later point in time, once and for all.
-On the other hand, if the platform learns about the product quality through positive feedback, it is optimal for the platform to continuously flag projects that are potentially good for an extended period of time right after the product is released.
-Welfare comparison with several different benchmarks are discussed.
+The platform observes users' past purchase history and can disclose any information about past histories to subsequent users.
+It is shown that if the information environment features negative feedback, it is optimal for the platform to release no information early on to induce user exploration and publish a list of potentially good products at a later point in time, once and for all.
+On the other hand, if the information environment features positive feedback, it is optimal for the platform to continuously flag projects that are potentially good for an extended period of time right after the product is released.
+Welfare comparisons with different benchmarks are discussed.

 The efficiency of market economies and democratic political system depends on the accuracy of individuals’ beliefs.
 However, centralized information control has, from time to time, hindered efficient societal information aggregation.
 In this paper, we study to what extent information aggregation in social learning environments is affected by centralized information control of a principal with a state-independent preference.
 We consider a population of agents who arrive sequentially and obtain information about the state of the world both from their private signals and by observing information about other agents’ actions either exogenously or through the principal.
 Contrary to the naïve intuition, information aggregation can be very resilient, rather than fragile, provided that the agents have access to some minimal amount of “expanding” observations of others’ actions that are outside of the principal’s control.
 In general, the learning outcome depends on whether and how the beliefs generated by the private signals are bounded, as well as the type of exogenous observations that agents have.